julien-michot/tinyopt/README.md

 ## Fancy Lending a Hand?
 (We'd Love That!)
-Feel free to contribute to the project, there's plenty of things to add, from bindings to various languages to adding more solvers, examples and code optimizations in order to make `tinyopt`, truely the fastest optimization library!
+Feel free to contribute to the project, there's plenty of things to add, from bindings to various languages to adding more solvers, examples and code optimizations in order to make `Tinyopt`, truely the fastest optimization library!

-Otherwise, have fun using `tinyopt` ;)
+Otherwise, have fun using `Tinyopt` ;)

 ## Got Big Ideas (or Just Want to Chat Business)?

-If `tinyopt` is still taking its sweet time with your application and you're finding yourself drumming your fingers impatiently, don't despair!
+If `Tinyopt` is still taking its sweet time with your application and you're finding yourself drumming your fingers impatiently, don't despair!
 Feel free to give me a shout [Julien](https://github.com/julien-michot).
 I might just have a few more optimization rabbits I can pull out of my hat (or, you know, my code editor).
-Let's see if we can inject a little more pep into its step!